briatte/apsaconf/README.md

 | 2020 | 1,301 | 5,705 | 3,480 |
 | 2021 | 1,368 | 7,016 | 4,459 |

+This is __work in progress__, so the counts are approximate until further data cleaning and other corrections are performed.

 Running the download scripts takes roughly two days (the scripts leave 1.5 second between each download to avoid server choking).

 ## Data